Mandatory Deposits

 Washington, DC 20559-6600

-Requests must set forth specific reasons why special relief should be granted and must be signed by or on behalf of the owner of copyright or the owner of the exclusive right of distribution in the work.
-They would be sent as follows:
+Requests must provide specific reasons why special relief should be granted and must be signed by or on behalf of the owner of the copyright or the owner of the exclusive right of publication or distribution in the work.
+Send requests for special relief via email to [email protected] or by mail to

 Associate Register of Copyrights and